 Contemporary design, as its name implies, is all about today!
 And because of that, the style is ever-changing.
-Right now natural finishes are in, as are simple designs, basic shapes, and monochromatic color schemes.
+Currently, natural finishes are in, as are simple designs, basic shapes, and monochromatic color schemes.

 Modern Interior Design

-Modern interior design is often mistaken for contemporary design, but it’s actually more similar to mid-century modern design.
+Modern interior design is often mistaken for contemporary design, but it is actually more similar to mid-century modern design.
 Features of this design style include minimalism, clean design lines, open furniture, and geometric shapes.

 Traditional / Classic Interior Design

-Traditional (also known as classic) interior design harkens back to France and England in the 1700s and 1800s.
-Carved moldings and woodwork, finely-crafted furniture, elegant fabrics, oil paintings, and overstuffed sofas are just some of the elements of traditional or classic interior design.
+Traditional (otherwise known as classic) interior design harkens back to France and England in the 1700s and 1800s.
+Carved moldings and woodwork, finely-crafted furniture, oil paintings, elegant fabrics, and overstuffed sofas are just some of the elements of traditional or classic interior design.